eapostol/RA-Angular2Project/README.md

 # Mars Colony 1
 RA-Angular2 Project

 The Mars Colony 1 project allows a user to create a new colonist, see alien encounters, and post a new alien encounter.
-The project functionality is complete, with the styling still needing some work.

 ### Built With
   - PhpStorm